mateuszzwierzycki/Owl/README.md

 ![Logo](https://github.com/mateuszzwierzycki/Owl/blob/master/OwlLogo.png)

 # Owl
-The core libraries of the Owl framework.
+The libraries of the Owl framework.

 ## Intro
 These libraries are a basic interface for machine-learning-oriented data pre- and post-processing.